tocco934/aws-foundry-ssl/README.md

 ### AWS Setup

+- This script currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
+If you have a custom VPC, you'll need to edit this script to use it
 - Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
   - That said, consider rotating keys regularly as a good security practise